Love in the Afternoon (1957 film): Development

 Love in the Afternoon was the first of twelve screenplays by Billy Wilder and I. A. L. Diamond, who met when Wilder contacted Diamond after reading an article he had written for the Screen Writers Guild monthly magazine.
-The two men immediately hit it off, and Wilder suggested they collaborate on a project based on a German language film he had co-written in the early 1930s.
+The two men hit it off immediately, and Wilder suggested they collaborate on a project based on a German-language film he had co-written in the early 1930s.
 The script was based on the 1920 Claude Anet novel Ariane, jeune fille russe (Ariane, Young Russian Girl), which had been filmed as Scampolo (1928) and Scampolo, a Child of the Street (1932), the latter with a script co-written by Wilder.
 Wilder was inspired by a 1931 German adaptation of the novel, Ariane, directed by Paul Czinner.